 Dr Frederick Luk, Center for Chromosome Stability, University of Copenhagen

 Not only do lab managers have the responsibility of protecting their teams, but they also have to ensure – and demonstrate – that they are meeting institutional guidelines.
-This requires clear monitoring and reporting of lab use to provide confidence for employees, the wider organisation and regulatory bodies.
-Clustermarket offers an overview of all lab space bookings detailing lab use and capacity to demonstrate compliance with guidelines.
+This requires clear monitoring and reporting of lab use to provide confidence for employees, the wider organization and regulatory bodies.
+Clustermarket's research lab management software offers an overview of all lab space bookings detailing lab use and capacity to demonstrate compliance with guidelines.

 “This [Clustermarket] makes my job much easier, especially during these times for managing a research center and sending reports to the authorities.”

 Dr Simone Bugani, Center for Applied Biomedical Research, University of Bologna (CRBA)

 In an article for Nature, Mark Denison, Director of Paediatric Infectious Diseases, Vanderbilt University Medical Center, emphasized the widely held view that researchers need to communicate constantly.
 This is not only important to facilitate the scientific process and share ideas, but also to uphold regulations and protect each other in this new version of the lab environment.
 When researchers can’t be in the same place at the same time, safety announcements might be missed by some staff members.
 Automatic updates and clearly displayed safety information are vital to mitigate this risk.
 Clustermarket’s announcement feature meets this need, as well as being able to restrict access to users lacking the appropriate training.

 Planning for productivity